 #3: Natural Diffusion: Most people look out upon a gray hazy winter sky and bemoan the pall cast upon the Earth; photographers and video producers look at the dismal scene with delight.
 Soft shadows, diffused light and an even tone are perfect conditions for shooting closeups of people.
 Overcast and gray conditions mean you don't need to lug along the diffusion tools – although a reflector and neutral density filter might be necessary to balance subjects shot against a bright white snowy background.

-#4: Magic Hour: Shooting at night and that time of day/evening know as "The Golden Hour" or "Magic Hour" comes sooner in the winter- no need to wait until 8:00!
+#4: Magic Hour: Shooting at night and that time of day/evening known as "The Golden Hour" or "Magic Hour" comes sooner in the winter- no need to wait until 8:00!
 Golden Hour denotes the time when the sun is almost set, but still sits on the horizon, casting colorful rays of light through the clouds and haze, washing the late afternoon in gold and pink hues.
 Portraits taken at this hour are gorgeous, as are landscape scenes, and in the wintertime, the Golden Hour might pass quicker, but it's often richer and the chances of light reflection and color more plentiful.

 Blue Hour is roughly the half-hour after the sun has set when the sky is darkening and night-time scenes shot at this time have a magical cast to them.
 The sky is not quite dark yet and glows a deep rich cobalt blue.
 Stars appear as natural twinkle lights that help evoke melancholy and want of loved ones long gone, or the joy and comfort of knowing the warmth of home and hearth are nearby.